Integral cluster structures on quantized coordinate rings: Introduction

 For two finite subsets $I$ and $J$ of $\Z$, and an $I\times J$ matrix $X$, denote by $X^T$ its transpose.
 For $I'\subset I$ and $J'\subset J$, $X_{I',J'}$ will denote the submatrix of $X$ with rows indexed by $I'$ and columns indexed by $J'$, respectively.
 We will view $\Z^{I'}$ as a subset of $\Z^I$, and use $\pr_{I'}$ to denote the natural projection from $\Z^I$ to $\Z^{I'}$.

 {\bf{Acknowledgments.}} The authors would like to thank Tsukasa Ishibashi and Wataru Yuasa for fruitful discussions on the calculation of the $G_2$ case.
+The authors are grateful to Yoshiyuki Kimura for valuable comments.
 The research of Hironori Oya was supported by JSPS KAKENHI Grant-in-Aid for Early-Career Scientists, Grant Number 23K12950.
-The research of Fan Qin was supported by the National Natural Science Foundation of China (Grant No. 12422102).
-The research of Milen Yakimov was supported by the Bulgarian Science Fund grant KP-06-PN92/7 and the Ministry of Education and Science grant DO1-239/10.12.2024, the Simons Foundation grant SFI-MPS-T-Institutes-00007697 and the USA National Science Foundation grant DMS–2200762.
+The research of Fan Qin was supported by the National Natural Science Foundation of China (Grant No.~12422102).
+The research of Milen Yakimov was supported by the Bulgarian Science Fund grant KP-06-N92/5 and the Ministry of Education and Science grant DO1-239/10.12.2024, the Simons Foundation grant SFI-MPS-T-Institutes-00007697 and the USA National Science Foundation grant DMS–2200762.